ed-rodh/Null_models_I_and_II/README.md

   + Null model I: ramdomizes the input multiple sequence alignments (MSA) by preserving the single columns statistics.
 The null model is thought to preserve conservation-related information, but to destroy any correlation due to phylogeny or residue coevolution.
   + Null model II: randomizes the input multiple sequence alignments (MSA) preserving both single columns statistics and pairwise hamming distances between sequences.
 The null model is thought to preserve conservation- and phylogeny-related information, but to destroy any correlation due to residue coevolution.

-The code runs on MSA of amino-acid sequences in fast format.
+The code runs on MSA of amino-acid sequences in fasta format.
 It assume that each entry of the MSA is a letter in { A, C, ..., Y,-} being either one of the 20 amino acids or the alignment gap “–”.
 The total alphabet size is q = 21.

 # Usage
 After installation, load the Julia package by